 “I am very grateful to Flinders University for giving me the opportunity to embark on the career that I felt was the right one for me.”

-I am a Flinders University alumni having graduated with a Bachelor of Social Work in 1996.
+I am a Flinders University alumna having graduated with a Bachelor of Social Work in 1996.

 I completed my undergraduate degree at the University of Edinburgh, Scotland, in 1970.
 I studied in the Faculty of Arts, because I had no idea what profession I might follow.
 In my second year, I became interested in sociology, but was unable to change faculties.